AnkurArohi/Intelligentcarparking/README.md

 COLLECTION:-Data from users, statistical data from websites, vehicle flows in and out(traffic data) from a particular busy street
 PREDICTION:-Mathematics:- Kirchoffs equations :-parked(street)= entered - left - turnaround(neighbouring streets)
-For a street time parking vacancy mapping for future like at 9 pm on a friday evening FEEDBACK :-Current situation from our users like the community service,eh?
+For a street time parking vacancy mapping for future like at 9 pm on a friday evening ANALYSIS :- Possibility of easily understandable parking places in percentage/graph form,added on with a price overview.
+FUTURE:- Online parking tickets booking channel.....interesting?

+FEEDBACK :-Current situation from our users like the community service,eh?